Ceuta: Defence and Civil Guard

 The command also includes its headquarters battalion as well as logistics elements.

 In 2023, the Spanish Navy replaced the Aresa-class patrol boat P-114 in the territory with the Rodman-class patrol boat Isla de León.

 Ceuta itself is only 113 km distant from the main Spanish naval base at Rota on the Spanish mainland.
 The Spanish Air Force's Morón Air Base is also within 135 km proximity.

 The Civil Guard is responsible for border security and protects both the territory's fortified land border as well as its maritime approaches against frequent, and sometimes significant, migrant incursions.

 Economy

-The Moroccan mountain of Jebel Musa, as viewed from Benzú.
-It is also known as the 'Dead Woman' because of its silhouette.

 The official currency of Ceuta is the euro.
 It is part of a special low tax zone in Spain.
 Ceuta is one of two Spanish port cities on the northern shore of Africa, along with Melilla.
 They are historically military strongholds, free ports, oil ports, and also fishing ports.
-Today the economy of the city depends heavily on its port (now in expansion) and its industrial and retail centres.
-Ceuta Heliport is now used to connect the city to mainland Spain by air.
+Today, Ceuta's economy heavily depends on its port (now in expansion), and its industrial and retail centres.

 Lidl, Decathlon and El Corte Inglés have branches in Ceuta.
 There is also a casino.

 Border trade between Ceuta and Morocco is active because of advantage of tax-free status.
 Thousands of Moroccan women are involved in the cross-border porter trade daily, as porteadoras.
-The Moroccan dirham is used in such trade, even though prices are marked in euros.
+The Moroccan dirham is used in such trade, although prices are marked in euros.